-We multitask in a lot of ways, but regardless of the form, the costs are high.
-It's unrealistic for most of us to eradicate the multitasking monster altogether, but with a better understanding of how it impacts our productivity (and which personality types are most vulnerable) we can mitigate the negative effects.
+We multitask in many ways, but regardless of the form, the cost of context switching and task switching is high.
+It's unrealistic for most of us to eradicate the multitasking and task switching monsters altogether.
+But with a better understanding of how it impacts our productivity (and which personality types are most vulnerable), we can reduce context switching productivity loss.

-Texting and driving is a multitasking situation that gets a lot of media attention, but this kind of double-duty attention split is just one way that we try to force our brains in multiple directions at once.
+Texting while driving is a multitasking situation that gets a lot of media attention.
+This kind of double-duty attention split is just one of the ways that we try to force our brains in multiple directions at once.

 - Performing two tasks simultaneously.
-This includes talking on the phone while driving or answering email during a webinar.
+This includes talking on the phone while driving or answering emails during a webinar.

 - Switching from one task to another without completing the first task.
 We've all been right in the middle of focused work when an urgent task demands our attention; this is one of the most frustrating kinds of multitasking, and often the hardest to avoid.

 - Performing two or more tasks in rapid succession.
-It almost doesn't seem like multitasking at all, but our minds need time to change gears in order to work efficiently.
+It almost doesn't seem like multitasking at all, but our minds need time to change gears to work efficiently.

 - You're approach-oriented or reward-focused.
 You consider the possible benefits to multitasking and are attracted to the higher potential rewards it represents.

 - You're a high-sensation seeker.
 You need constant stimulation and enjoy the novelty of switching to new tasks.